Write for Us!

 Ideally accompanied by a photograph or three.

-• DO submit all articles as either an attached Word file or as text pasted within the body of your email.
+• …submit all articles as either an attached Word file or as text pasted within the body of your email.

-• DO include a byline (your name, as you would like it to appear in the paper: eg, Jane Smith) and your affiliation (eg. Balerno Bowling Club, Currie Resident, etc).
+• …include a byline (your name, as you would like it to appear in the paper: eg, Jane Smith) and your affiliation (eg. Balerno Bowling Club, Currie Resident, etc).

-• DO list contact details, event listings information or other “calls to action” at the end of your article.
-This means we can highlight the information more easily, making it simpler for readers to find.
+• …list contact details, event listings information or other “calls to action” at the end of your article.
+We can highlight the information more easily, making it simpler for readers to find.

-• DO keep website URLs as short as possible, since many interested readers will have to type them manually from the print edition.
-If necessary, use services such as tiny.url or bit.ly to create shorter URLs.
+• …keep website URLs as short as possible, since many interested readers will have to type them manually from the print edition.
+Use services such as tiny.url or bit.ly to create shorter URLs.
 (Warning: if you don’t, WE WILL!)

-• Alternatively, DO feel free to submit a relevant QR Code and we will endeavour to include it.
+• …feel free to submit a relevant QR Code and we will endeavour to include it.

 Photographs